catzy007/catzy007.github.io/posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/index.md

 has internal algorithm to dealt with that as well.

 How to do a disk defragmentation
-* First, right-click on your hard drive and select `Properties`
+* First, right-click on your hard drive and select `Properties`.
-* Then go to `Tools` and select `Optimize`
+* Then go to `Tools` and select `Optimize`.
 <p align="center">
     <img src="./posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/tools.png" height="400em" alt="img1">
 </p>

-* Next, select `Analyze` to see how much your disk fragmentation is
+* Next, select `Analyze` to see how much your disk fragmentation is.
 <p align="center">
     <img src="./posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/defrag2.png" height="400em" alt="img2">
 </p>

-* If your disk fragmentation is more than 3%, select `Optimize`
+* If your disk fragmentation is more than 3%, select `Optimize`.
 > Before proceeding, you need to make sure your PC are plugged in into a steady power source.
 If somehow you lost power during a defragmentation process, your drive might get damaged and your files might be corrupted.